 In terms of statistics, cardiovascular diseases remain the most prevalent severe chronic disease in our society.
 Coronary heart disease, myocardial infarction (heart attacks), and heart failure are still the most frequent causes of death.

-The German Centre for Cardiovascular Research (DZHK) was founded in 2011 in response to these statistics, as an initiative of the Germany Ministry of Education and Research (BMBF).
+The German Center for Cardiovascular Research (DZHK) was founded in 2011 in response to these statistics, as an initiative of the Germany Ministry of Education and Research (BMBF).
 The DZHK is one of the BMBF’s six German Centers for Health Research (DZGs) The joint aim of these centers is to improve the prevention, diagnosis, and treatment of widespread diseases.

 The DZHK is organized as an association, with that regulate its activities.
 It receives 90 percent of its funding from the federal government and 10 percent from the respective states where its partner institutions are located.